top of page

 🤔 Remember that question from the intro—what if you’re intrigued but not sure you’re up for the intensity?

-HHN is designed to be scary, but here is the good news, Universal now offers a small option to take the edge off.
-New for 2025 - for $20, you can purchase the Deathly Afraid Necklace, a glow-up lanyard that signals scare actors in the scare zones and open areas to ease up on targeting you.
+HHN is designed to be scary, but here is the good news, in recent years Universal now offers a small option to take the edge off.
+For $20 (2025 price), you can purchase the Deathly Afraid Necklace, a glow-up lanyard that signals scare actors in the scare zones and open areas to ease up on targeting you.
 It won’t work inside haunted houses, but it can make a huge difference if you’re mostly there for the atmosphere, food, and immersive sets rather than non-stop jump scares.

 🧚♀️ Pixie Dust Pro Tip: The necklace is especially helpful for guests visiting with braver friends or teens—it lets you enjoy the vibes without being singled out every time you cross a scare zone.